dreamcatcher-tech/network/Inbox/2024-08-22 1738 stateboard layout management.md

 Use window scrolling if this is too cramped.

 If you select a prior stateboard, the button will change to say that you selected this message, but also that you can view this stateboard

+Store topic summaries with stateboard so that stateboards can be fetched by NL.